threelogy/threelogy.github.io/_video/sde/den--chin.md

 ---
 We felt honoured to cover the Filipiniana themed wedding of prominent architect Jun Palafox’s daughter Chin to Dennis in Sitio Remedios, a heritage site in the beautiful province of Ilocos.

-We are so proud to share with you this video of their union.
+We are so proud to share with you this breathtaking video of their union.
 Weddings like these make our work even more fun & exciting!

 Do watch & feel the incredible vibe!